Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store vancomycin capsules at room temperature and away from excess heat and moisture (not in the bathroom).
-Store vancomyin oral solution in the refrigerator.
+Store vancomycin oral solution in the refrigerator.

-Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
-However, you should not flush this medication down the toilet.
-Instead, the best way to dispose of your medication is through a medicine take-back program.
-Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
-See the FDA's Safe Disposal of Medicines website (https://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.
+Dispose of unneeded medications in a way so that pets, children, and other people cannot take them.
+Do not flush this medication down the toilet.
+Use a medicine take-back program.
+Talk to your pharmacist about take-back programs in your community.
+Visit the FDA's Safe Disposal of Medicines website https://goo.gl/c4Rm4p for more information.

-It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
-To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. https://www.upandaway.org
+Keep all medication out of sight and reach of children as many containers are not child-resistant.
+Always lock safety caps.
+Place the medication in a safe location – one that is up and away and out of their sight and reach. https://www.upandaway.org

 In case of emergency/overdose